jakory/rr_msgs/README.md

 and other information about the current interaction state, such as whether or not it is the participant's turn to speak.

+### UserInput
+The UserInput message definition includes a standard ROS message header, a string containing the response type, and a string containing the actual response.
+This message is generally use with a user input GUI form, which will allow a user to select different buttons, each of which will send a UserInput message.

 ## Version and dependency notes

 This node was built and tested with: